 If you or a loved one has been injured in a motorcycle accident due to no fault of your own, we urge you to seek legal counsel as soon as possible as you may be entitled to file a lawsuit to recover damages.

-To make sure that our clients are able to afford representation in their pursuit for justice, our personal injury law firm operates on a contingency fee basis.
+To make sure that our clients are able to afford representation in their pursuit of justice, our personal injury law firm operates on a contingency fee basis.
 This means that if you choose to hire our attorneys, there is never any cost to you until we are able to successfully obtain a favorable outcome for your claim.
 If we fail to do this, you do not owe us any fees.

-For more information on the legal rights which may be available to Connecticut motorcycle accident victims and their families or to schedule a confidential, no-obligation case evaluation with one of our attorneys, contact Jonathan Perkins Injury Lawyers today by completing the Free Case Review form on this page.
+For more information on the legal rights which may be available to Connecticut motorcycle accident victims and their families or to schedule a confidential, no-obligation case evaluation with one of our attorneys, contact Jonathan Perkins Injury Lawyers today by completing the Free Case Evaluation form on this page.